alexlusco/tps.rbdc/README.md

 # tps.rbdc

-R package to select and import one of eight Toronto Police Service [Race and Identity-based Data - Open Datasets](https://data.torontopolice.on.ca/pages/rbdc-open-data) directly from api rather than downloading from browser.
+R package to select and import one of eight Toronto Police Service [Race and Identity-based Data - Open Datasets](https://data.torontopolice.on.ca/pages/rbdc-open-data) directly from API rather than downloading from browser.
 Cleans up variable names and corrects for variable misclassifications in TPS's Public Safety Data Portal.

 ## Install